awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/seller-registration-process.md

 ## Providing US bank account information<a name="us-bank-account-for-eu-sellers"></a>

-A US bank account is required for all sellers who want to sell paid software products in AWS Marketplace\.
+A US bank account is required for all sellers who want to sell paid products in AWS Marketplace\.
 AWS Marketplace only disburses to US bank accounts\.

 **Note**
 For a list of countries where you can offer paid products in AWS Marketplace, see [Eligible jurisdictions for paid products](user-guide-for-sellers.md#eligible-jurisdictions)\.